Fourth World, Vol. 1: Possible Musics

 Fourth World, Vol. 1: Possible Musics is an album by Jon Hassell and Brian Eno.
 It was recorded at Celestial Sounds in New York City and released in 1980 by Editions EG, an imprint label of E.G. Records.
 "Fourth world music" is a musical aesthetic described by Hassell as "a unified primitive/futuristic sound combining features of world ethnic styles with advanced electronic techniques."
-Upon its release, the album received praise from a variety of critics.
+The album received praise from many critics.

 Music

 Hassell's trumpet is the dominant instrument on the whole album.

 Handclaps are used as percussion in "Griot", which was recorded live at the Art Gallery of Ontario.